 Incredible, isn’t it?
-To imagine that Jesus dare to die and rise again. . .for us. . .me. . .you.
+To imagine that Jesus dare to die and rise again—for us, for me, for you.

 By his resurrection, all believers in Jesus are justified.
-Justification is a Bible word that means to “to be put right with.”
+To be justified means “to be put right with.”
 According to Scripture, all of us are “objects of wrath” because we break God’s law and thus deserve eternal death.
 But God has a glorious and gracious plan of redemption.

 God laid our punishment on Jesus on the cross.
 Why?
 So we could be justified before him.
 The resurrection proves that God accepted Jesus’ sacrifice for sin.